Skip to content

 Retries and recovery

-Recovery interval: When a monitor is down or degraded, the relay switches to recovery_interval_seconds instead of the normal interval.
+Recovery interval: When a monitor is down or degraded, the Relay switches to recovery_interval_seconds instead of the normal interval.
 Set this lower than the normal interval to detect recovery faster.

 Probe monitors